hyperledger/indy-hipe/text/date-time-conventions/README.md

 (Is "expires" a boolean?
 Or is it a date/time?
 If the latter, what is its granularity and format?)

+##### `_date`
-* `_date`: Used for fields that have only date precision, no time component.
+Used for fields that have only date precision, no time component.
 For example, `birth_date` or `expiration_date`.
 Such fields should be represented as strings in ISO 8601 format (_yyyy-mm-dd_).
-They should contain a timezone indicator if and only if it's meaningful (see [Timezone Offset Notation](
+They should contain a timezone indicator if and only if it's meaningful (see [Timezone Offset Notation](#timezone-offset-notation)).

-  #timezone-offset-notation)).
+##### `_time`
-* `_time`: Used for fields that identify a moment with both date and time precision.
+Used for fields that identify a moment with both date and time precision.
 For example, `arrival_time` might communicate when a train reaches the station.
 The datatype of such fields is a string in ISO 8601 format (_yyyy-mm-dd HH:MM:SS.xxx..._) using the Gregorian calendar, and the timezone defaults to UTC.
 However:
 * Precision can vary from minute to microsecond or greater.
 * It is _strongly_ recommended to use the "Z" suffix to make UTC
   explicit: "2018-05-27 18:22Z"
 * The capital 'T' that separates date from time in ISO 8601 can freely vary with a space.
 (Many datetime formatters support this variation, for greater readability.)
-    * If local time is needed, [Timezone Offset Notation](
+* If local time is needed, [Timezone Offset Notation](#timezone-offset-notation) is used.

-    #timezone-offset-notation) is used.
+##### `_sched`
-* `_sched`: Holds a string that expresses appointment-style schedules such as "the first Thursday of each month, at 7 pm".
+Holds a string that expresses appointment-style schedules such as "the first Thursday of each month, at 7 pm".
 Note that the format of such strings may vary; the suffix doesn't stipulate a single format, but just the semantic commonality of scheduling.

+##### `_clock`
-* `_clock`: Describes wall time without reference to a date, as in `13:57`.
+Describes wall time without reference to a date, as in `13:57`.
 Uses ISO 8601 formatted strings and a 24-hour cycle, not AM/PM.

+##### `_t`
-* `_t`: Used just like `_time`, but for unsigned integer seconds since Jan 1, 1970 (with no opinion about whether it's a 32-bit or 64-bit value).
+Used just like `_time`, but for unsigned integer seconds since Jan 1, 1970 (with no opinion about whether it's a 32-bit or 64-bit value).
 Thus, a field that captures a last modified timestamp for a file, as number of seconds since Jan 1, 1970 would be `lastmod_t`.
 This suffix was chosen for resonance with Posix's `time_t` datatype, which has similar semantics.

+##### `_tt`
-* `_tt`: Used just like `_time` and `_t`, but for 100-nanosecond
+Used just like `_time` and `_t`, but for 100-nanosecond
 intervals since Jan 1, 1601.
-This is the Windows FILETIME datatype.
+This matches the semantics of the Windows FILETIME datatype.

-* `_sec` or subunits of seconds (`_milli`, `_micro`, `_nano`): Used for
+##### `_sec` or subunits of seconds (`_milli`, `_micro`, `_nano`)
-  fields that tell how long something took.
+Used for fields that tell how long something took.
 For example, a field describing how long a system waited before retry might be named `retry_milli`.
 Normally, this field would be represented as an unsigned positive integer.

+##### `_elapsed`
-* `_elapsed` tells how much time has elapsed in friendly, calendar based units as a string (`y` = year, `q` = quarter, `m` = month, `w` = week, `d` = day, `h` = hour, `n` = minute, `s` = second), as in "3w 2d 11h".
-Note that this datatype does not convert directly to the pure time-based elapsed variant like `_sec`, because the duration of months, years, and quarters is variable.
+Tells how much time has elapsed in friendly, calendar based units as a string (`y` = year, `q` = quarter, `m` = month, `w` = week, `d` = day, `h` = hour, `n` = minute, `s` = second), as in "3w 2d 11h".
+Note the __`n`__ for minute.
+Not also that this datatype does not convert directly to the pure time-based elapsed variant like `_sec` if it uses units larger than a week, because the duration of months, years, and quarters is variable.
+Evaluation of strings like this should be space- and case-insensitive.

+##### `_when`
-* `_when` is for vague or imprecise dates and date ranges.
+For vague or imprecise dates and date ranges.
 Fragments of ISO 8601 are preferred, as in "1939-12" for "December 1939".
 The token "to" is reserved for inclusive ranges, and the token "circa" is reserved to make fuzziness explicit, with "CE" and "BCE" also reserved.
-Thus, Cleopatra's `birth_when` might be "circa 30 BCE", and the timing of the Industrial Revolution might have a `significant_when` of "circa 1760 to 1840".
+Thus, Cleopatra's `birth_when` might be "circa 30 BCE", and the timing of the Industrial Revolution might have a `happened_when` of "circa 1760 to 1840".
-  `

 ### Timezone Offset Notation